-- the efficacy and safety profile of entinostat relative to marketed products and product candidates in development by third parties; - the time it takes for entinostat to complete clinical development and receive marketing approval; - our ability to commercialize entinostat if it receives regulatory approval; - the price of entinostat, including in comparison to branded or generic competitors; - whether coverage and adequate levels of reimbursement are available under private and governmental health insurance plans, including Medicare; - · our ability to manufacture commercial quantities of entinostat if it receives regulatory approval; and - acceptance of entinostat in combination with Aromasin, Keytruda and other drugs by physicians and other healthcare providers.
+- the efficacy and safety profile of our product candidates relative to marketed products and product candidates in development by third parties; - the time it takes for our product candidates to complete clinical development and receive marketing approval; - our ability to commercialize our product candidates if they receive regulatory approval; - the price of our product candidates, including in comparison to branded or generic competitors; - whether coverage and adequate levels of reimbursement are available under private and governmental health insurance plans, including Medicare: - · our ability to manufacture commercial quantities of our product candidates if they receive regulatory approval; and - acceptance of entinostat in combination with Aromasin, Keytruda and other drugs by physicians and other healthcare providers.

-Even if we obtain regulatory approval of entinostat, the availability and price of our competitors' products could limit the demand and the price we are able to charge for entinostat.
-We may not be able to implement our business plan if the acceptance of entinostat is inhibited by price competition or the reluctance of physicians to switch from existing methods of treatment to entinostat, or if physicians switch to other new drug or biologic products or choose to reserve entinostat for use in limited circumstances.
+Even if we obtain regulatory approval of our product candidates, the availability and price of our competitors' products could limit the demand and the price we are able to charge.
+We may not be able to implement our business plan if the acceptance of our product candidates is inhibited by price competition or the reluctance of physicians to switch from existing methods of treatment, or if physicians switch to other new drug or biologic products or choose to reserve our drugs for use in limited circumstances.

-Adverse events in the field of immuno-oncology could damage public perception of entinostat and negatively affect our business.
+Adverse events in the field of immuno-oncology could damage public perception of our product candidates and negatively affect our business.

-The commercial success of entinostat will depend in part on public acceptance of the use of cancer immunotherapies.
-Adverse events in clinical trials of entinostat or in clinical trials of others developing similar products and the resulting publicity, as well as any other adverse events in the field of immuno-oncology that may occur in the future, could result in a decrease in demand for any products that we may develop.
-If public perception is influenced by claims that the use of cancer immunotherapies is unsafe, entinostat may not be accepted by the general public or the medical community.
+The commercial success of our product candidates will depend in part on public acceptance of the use of cancer immunotherapies.
+Adverse events in clinical trials of our product candidates or in clinical trials of others developing similar products and the resulting publicity, as well as any other adverse events in the field of immuno-oncology that may occur in the future, could result in a decrease in demand for any products that we may develop.
+If public perception is influenced by claims that the use of cancer immunotherapies is unsafe, our product candidates may not be accepted by the general public or the medical community.